my-language-skills/simple-metadata/README.md

 ## Description

-Wordpress gives you the ability to add metadata to your sites thus helping Google and other search engines to recognise it.
+WordPress gives you the ability to add metadata to your sites thus helping Google and other search engines to recognise it.
 The problem comes if you want to expand.

-Simple metadata, extends the functionality of Wordpress and gives you the flexibility to add automatically metadata in your sites, taking advantage of the schema markup.
+Simple metadata, extends the functionality of WordPress and gives you the flexibility to add automatically metadata in your sites, taking advantage of the schema markup.

 * General
 	* [Introduction](/doc/doc-intro.md)